 Because we know you lead busy lives, we want to make it as easy as possible for you to feed your pets.
 That's why we offer home delivery through our online pet store.
 We stock many OTC and veterinary prescription diets, all of which meet AFFCO requirements and will meet your pet's age, lifestyle and medical condition needs.

-If you have specific questions about nutrition or would like to for your pet, contact us or schedule an appointment with one of our doctors.
+If you have specific questions about nutrition or would like to have your pet's food delivered, contact us or schedule an appointment with one of our doctors.